HoHieuLuc/js-easy-exercises/super-easy.md

 - C: `"☕"` ` "💻"` `"🍷"` `"🍫"` and `0` `1` `2` `3`
 - D: `0` `1` `2` `3` and `{0: "☕", 1: "💻", 2: "🍷", 3: "🍫"}`

+_Answer_and_Explain: A. works as expected.
+The for...in statement iterates over all enumerable properties of an object that are keyed by strings.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>